sybila/biodivine-aeon-client/manual/src/dev/chapter_build.md

    npm install
    ```

-   > This is necessary only before the first JavaScript build and if you change or update some dependencies in `package.json`.
+   > This is necessary only before the first JavaScript build, or if you change or update some dependencies in `package.json`.

 Now, the process changes based on what type of Aeon release you want to build.